 flag:status fhir:flag-status\#active.

-Enumerated fields are represented using a anonymous concept that has an rdf:type which is the concept as defined in the RDF code system definitions.
+Enumerated fields are represented using an anonymous concept that has an rdf:type which is the concept as defined in the RDF code system definitions.

 Property names are defined by class, and follow into the data types: